maximilianwiesmann/maximilianwiesmann.github.io/_pages/reading_group_hypergeometric_discriminants.md

 This is the website for the reading group on hypergeometric discriminants.
 We are working through Saiei Matsubara's paper [Hypergeometric Discriminants](https://arxiv.org/abs/2505.13163){:target="_blank"}.

 ## Schedule
-Every meeting takes place 5-6pm CET.
+Every meeting takes place 5-6pm CEST (GMT+2).
 [This](https://mpimis.zoom.us/j/5271342110?pwd=SE5zN1kwYmcrazRjSEQ2Qnl0YWJYdz09){:target="_blank"} is the Zoom link (please only join this Zoom meeting during the days of our reading group).

 | Date | Section | Speaker | Remarks | Notes |
 | ---- | ------- | ------- | ------- | ----- |